OutSystems/OutSystemsNow-Android/Outsytems/plugins/org.apache.cordova.file/doc/index.md

 If your application is new, or has never previously stored files in the persistent filesystem, then the "Library" setting is generally recommended.

-### Firefox OS Quirks

-The File System API is not natively supported by Firefox OS and is implemented as a shim on top of indexedDB.

-* Does not fail when removing non-empty directories
-* Does not support metadata for directories
-* Does not support `requestAllFileSystems` and `resolveLocalFileSystemURI` methods
-* Methods `copyTo` and `moveTo` do not support directories

 ## Upgrading Notes

 In v1.0.0 of this plugin, the `FileEntry` and `DirectoryEntry` structures have changed,